 Information considered by the Remuneration Committee includes affordability, comparative information on remuneration within the sector or elsewhere and relevant metrics and performance data.
 The performance of staff is considered against standards identified.

 The University publishes its Financial Statements for each year ending 31st July and this includes the Vice-Chancellor's salary.
-The statements for the year ending 31st July 2021 can be found on the web page and can be accessed at:
+This can be found on Page 114.